 Once your business is officially open, you can continue to write off ongoing operational costs for business expenses like cell phones, internet, business meals, accounting fees, and office space.

-Before you’re convinced a limited liability company is the right business entity for your small business, consider these potential disadvantages.
+Before you’re convinced a limited liability company is the right business entity for your startup, consider these potential disadvantages.

 Compared to a sole proprietorship or partnership, an LLC can be a little more expensive to operate.